bytewax/bytewax/docs/articles/concepts/recovery.md

 data should be retained longer than when it would be otherwise garbage collected.
 This generally should be set slightly longer than your backup latency.
-This gives a larger window for independent backup processes for each partition to complete and still enable a succesful recovery.
-You can adjust this duration via the `-b` parameter to `bytewax.run`.
+This gives a larger window for independent backup processes for each partition to complete and still enable a successful recovery.
+You can adjust this duration via the `-b` parameter to {py:obj}`bytewax.run`.